Moffitt Memorial Ride September 11 – Friday September 17, 2021

 Transportation Return to Columbus or Cincinnati:

-TBD.
-In the past it was $60 per person, but may increase due to COVID-19 sanitation protocol.
+$120 per person, but may increase due to COVID-19 sanitation protocol.

 Bicycles – need to be in good working order for the trip.
 A tune-up a few weeks prior is an excellent idea.
 Bring two extra tubes and carry at least one on your bike.
 Also, small bottle of chain lube is a good thing to place in your bike bag to use each day.
 It is helpful to have a rear bike bag, a saddle bag…someway to carry what you need for the day.
 Some days you might want to carry your lunch after you buy it and the bag will help!